Frequently Asked Questions

 NOTE: Undergraduates are only eligible for study of a language at the intermediate (2nd year) level or beyond; they are NOT eligible for beginning (1st year) courses.

 Yes, if you are in the process of applying to a UMN Twin Cities degree program.
-Incoming undergraduate and graduate students will have to be fully matriculated and in residence at the start of the award, typically the beginning of fall semester.
+Incoming undergraduate and graduate students will have to be fully matriculated and in residence at the start of the award.

 No, students at other UMN campuses or other universities are not eligible to apply for UMN FLAS fellowships.